flame4592/safle/README.md

     - Network Endpoint for the service
     - Network Endpoint Group for Service
     - A managed MYSQL database

+NOTE :- A load Balancer was not created using Terraform , but provisioned via manifest files in K8 and attached to our service which helps in auto matically creating auto-scaling groups for any service which gets attached to it

 - To maintain high availability I have gone with kubernetes , while the other options like cloud run , or docker swarm were available , kubernetes allowed me to better orchestrate my application and also to deploy the monitoring ( task 7 ) and logging stack ( task 8 ) , I can reuse kubernetes to deploy them instead of provisioning new infra .